Jim Farley Feature

 scene since the very early sixties and is still going strong today.

-Jim got his start, as did almost all the early showband players, as
+Jim got his start, as did many of the early showband players, as

 part of a brass and reed band, in his case the St. James Brass and